Cyclone Giovanna: Meteorological history

 At about 2200 UTC on February 13 (0100 EAT February 14), Giovanna made landfall at Andevoranto, Madagascar.
-Giovanna then weakened into an overland tropical depression on February 14.
-Early on February 15 Giovanna moved back out into open water, and drifted southwestward over the next few days.
+Giovanna then weakened into an overland tropical depression on 14 February.
+Early on 15 February, Giovanna moved back out into open water, and drifted southwestward over the next few days.
 On February 18, Giovanna turned eastwards, and the storm was steered into warmer waters off the southern coast of Madagascar by a strong anticyclone located to the south.
-Giovanna strengthened into a Category 2 tropical cyclone again, and developed a small eye.
+Giovanna strengthened into a Category 2 tropical cyclone again and developed a small eye.
 However, the eye soon underwent another eyewall replacement cycle, and again began to weaken.
-On February 20, Giovanna entered an area of strong vertical wind shear, which displaced the system's convection to south of the circulation center and quickly weakened the system into a tropical depression.
-On February 22, the continued strong shear caused Giovanna to degenerate into a remnant low.
-The remnants of the storm moved further northwestward the next day, due to a Fujiwhara interaction with a stronger system to the east, Moderate Tropical Storm Hilwa, and late on February 24, Giovanna's remnants dissipated east of Madagascar.
+On February 20, Giovanna entered an area of strong vertical wind shear, which displaced the system's convection to the south of the circulation center and quickly weakened the system into a tropical depression.
+On 22 February, the continued strong shear caused Giovanna to degenerate into a remnant low.
+The remnants of the storm moved further northwestward the next day, due to a Fujiwhara interaction with a stronger system to the east, Moderate Tropical Storm Hilwa, and late on 24 February, Giovanna's remnants dissipated east of Madagascar.